 Prosthodontist in Midtown Manhattan

 When a tooth is damaged, missing, or failing, the decision about where to turn for care matters more than most patients realize.
 General dentists handle routine maintenance well, but complex restorations, implant-supported prosthetics, and full-mouth rehabilitation require a different level of training.
-For patients in Midtown Manhattan navigating these decisions, choosing a prosthodontist in Midtown East means working with a dental specialist whose entire residency was devoted to exactly these challenges.
+For patients in Midtown Manhattan navigating these decisions, choosing a prosthodontist in Midtown East means working with one of dentistry’s nine recognized specialists — a clinician whose entire post-doctoral residency was devoted to exactly these challenges.

 Fixed Prosthodontics: Crown and Bridge Restoration